Frequently Asked Questions

 Almost all of the ships only offer the 4, 5, and 8 day options.

-This is due to their itineraries.
+This is due to structure of their itineraries.
 Only a few ship have the 6, 10, 11, and 15 day options.

 An 8 day cruise will include all the destinations of the particular ships itinerary.
 For example if the cruise starts on Sunday then you will visit all the different locations on the itinerary and end the cruise by returning to where you started the next Sunday.